torstenboettjer/sandbox/README.md

 ## Sandbox

 A linux sandbox is a prerequisite, desktop systems like Windows or ChromeOS provide a Linux subsystem that is easy to set up for Mac user there is an [project](https://github.com/LnL7/nix-darwin) that aims to bring the convenience of a declarative system approach directly to macOS.
-Setting up a Linux development environment the disk size should be increased to at least *50GB*, after that the Nix package manager is installed.
+Setting up a Linux development environment the disk size should be increased to at least *50GB*, after that the Nix package manager can be installed.

 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon --yes
 ```
-Nix enables functional deployments and provides features like reproducibility, isolation, and atomic upgrades.
+The package manager enables functional deployments and provides features like reproducibility, isolation, and atomic upgrades.
 Key features is ensuring that a package is built in the same way every time, regardless of the environment, which is achieved through precise specification of dependencies and build instructions.

-### Setup development tools with home-manager
+### Setup a common toolset with home-manager

-The home-manager enables nix user to declaratively define and manage your personal environment settings, applications, and configurations.
-This makes it easy to deploy and maintain a consistent development environment across different machines.
+The home-manager enables nix operators to define and manage local environment settings, applications, and configurations through a common repository.
+This makes it easy to deploy and maintain a consistent toolsets accross users.
 The installation is automated using the nix-shell that allows temporarily load and use packages.
+Here is an example for such a deployment.

 ```sh
 # restart the shell session